 Find out more about what else can be covered by a policy in our guide to travel insurance.

-Winter sports: Adding winter sports to an annual policy can be more expensive than getting single trip policies, especially if you are only going skiing once.
-Here is what winter sports cover will insure you against.
+Winter sports: Adding winter sports cover to an annual policy can be more expensive than getting single trip policies, especially if you only go skiing once.
+Here is what winter sports insurance covers.

 Pre-existing medical conditions: You must declare any conditions when you apply.
-Annual cover with medical conditions covered can be expensive, so check to see if it is cheaper to get individual single trip policies.
+Annual cover that includes pre-existing medical conditions can be expensive, so check to see if it is cheaper to get individual single trip policies each time you go away.
 Find out how pre-existing conditions affect your travel insurance here.

-Your age: Many insures will not offer annual travel insurance for travellers over 75 or 80 years old, so you will need to get single trip policies which often have no age limit.
-Here is how to find travel insurance as an older traveller, or you can compare travel insurance for over 75 year olds here.
+Your age: Many insurers will not offer annual travel insurance for travellers over 75 or 80 years old, so you will need to get single trip cover which often has no age limit.
+Here is how to find travel insurance as an older traveller, or you can compare travel insurance for over 75-year-olds here.

-This will depend on your personal situation, but if you are certain you will only travel once in the next 12 months you should get a single trip policy for that holiday.
+This will depend on your situation, but if you are certain you will only travel once in the next 12 months, you should get a single trip policy for that holiday.

-If you are unsure of how many trips you will take an annual policy may be more expensive, but it will give you the peace of mind of knowing you are covered, and you will not have to worry about taking out separate policies before you travel.
+If you are unsure of how many trips you will take, an annual policy may be more expensive, but it will give you the peace of mind of knowing you are covered.
+You will also not have to worry about taking out separate policies before you travel.

 You can find out what is covered under a travel insurance policy in this guide.